Penshurst (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Penshurst has 55 active public transport stops offering a mix of train and bus services.
-These stops are served by 23 individual routes, collectively facilitating 4,626 weekly passenger trips.
-The average distance from residents to the nearest stop is 138 meters, indicating excellent accessibility.
+Penshurst has 55 active public transport stops serving a mix of train and bus services.
+These stops are covered by 23 different routes, offering a total of 4,626 weekly passenger trips.
+The average distance to the nearest stop for residents is 138 meters, indicating excellent accessibility.
+Commuter patterns show that most residents travel outward from Penshurst, with cars being the primary mode of transport at 61%.
+Train use stands at 28% and bus use at 6%.
+Vehicle ownership averages 0.9 per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport